kasparsd/wp-docs-md/docs/wp-blocks-handbook.md

 ### mediaUpload

 Upload a media file when the file upload button is activated.
-Wrapper around mediaUpload() that injects the current post ID.
+Wrapper around uploadMedia() that injects the current post ID.

 *Parameters*